top of page

 Is Anti-FOMO the new FOMO?

-While the idea of instilling a fear increasing sales sounds interesting, it is not as good as it sounds.
+While the idea of instilling fear and increasing sales sounds interesting, it is not as good as it sounds.
 An MSI research by Ceren Hayran, Lalin Anik, and Zeynep Gürhan-Canli suggests that FOMO is not something we should be completely banking on.
 A customer is less likely to share the experience of a purchase made in this fear.
 They might choose not to repeat their purchases either.
+This means that fostering FOMO is not the best marketing approach, especially when you want to improve the customer experience.
+Hence, marketers are better off with Anti-FOMO alternatives like:

 1. Fighting FOMO: In this, you help the users pacify FOMO by acting as knowledge sharers.
-It includes techniques like content curation to let them stay in-the-know.
+It includes techniques like content curation to let them stay in the know.

-From all these research insights and expert opinions, it is obvious that helping customers get rid of their fear of missing out is the right approach to marketing.
+2. Flipping FOMO: In this strategy, brands take a step ahead from pacifying FOMO to wiping it off completely.
+This involves educating the customers about avoiding fear.
+Campaigns like Digital Detox by Camp Grounded and REI’s #OptOutside (Watch the video) have gained massive media coverage from their Anti-FOMO initiatives.
+Even Randi Zuckerberg, the former CMO of Facebook, supported digital detox in her top 10 social media trends, arguing, “We own our devices, they don’t own us.”
+From all these research insights and expert opinions, it is obvious that helping customers get rid of their fear of missing out is the right marketing approach.
 Interestingly, marketers are keen on the creative uses of this.
-With us, marketers (especially growth hackers) going geeky about every new technique we hear about, the only question is – Will using Anti-FOMO become the new FOMO among the markers?
+With us, marketers (especially growth hackers) going geeky about every new technique we hear about, the only question is - Will using Anti-FOMO become the new FOMO among the markers?